Angels’ Ohtani hits 38th HR, but Jays hit 4 in 10-2 win

 Springer extended Toronto’s lead to 2-0 in the third inning with a solo shot to left-center off Dylan Bundy (2-9).
 He connected again in the ninth for the 17th multihomer game of his career and third this season.

 On a night when fans entering Angel Stadium got shirts adorned with Ohtani’s face, the Japanese two-way sensation hit a two-run drive to center field to tie it at 2 in the third inning.
-The Blue Jays responded with a five-run fifth to break it open.
+It was Ohtani’s first home run since July 28 and only his fifth in 25 games since the All-Star break.

+Ohtani’s home run snapped a 13-game home run drought, which was his longest of the season.
+It was the first time this season he had gone more than eight games between homers.

+Manager Joe Maddon put Ohtani in the leadoff spot for the second straight game and is optimistic that he can get going back in the right direction.

 Gurriel, who led off the third inning with a solo shot to left, lined a double off the left-field wall to start the fifth and chase Bundy.
 Gurriel scored the tiebreaking run on Santiago Espinal’s hit.

-After Springer and Marcus Semien drew walks, Hernandez sent an 0-1 hanging slider from Sam Selman beyond the left-field bullpens and into the stands for his first career grand slam.
+After Springer and Marcus Semien drew walks, Hernández sent an 0-1 hanging slider from Sam Selman beyond the left-field bullpens and into the stands for his first career grand slam.

-Vladimir Guerrero Jr., who fouled out to the catcher in the previous at-bat, greeted Hernandez with the team’s signature home run jacket near the dugout.
+Vladimir Guerrero Jr., who fouled out to the catcher in the previous at-bat, greeted Hernández with the team’s signature home run jacket near the dugout.

+Hernández has homered in back-to-back and is seventh in the AL with a .305 batting average, but is often overlooked on a team that includes Springer, Guerrero and Bo Bichette.

+“I think it’s funny and that’s so great,” Montoyo said about Hernández not getting his due at times.
+“He’s an all-star and he keeps doing it when it counts.
+It has been great.
+Today that hit was huge.”

 Gurriel finished with three hits, including an RBI single in the eighth.